openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

     * **Webdriver.io:** [contact TSC reps](https://github.com/webdriverio/webdriverio/blob/HEAD/AUTHORS.md)
     * **Webhint:** <support@webhint.io>

-    In case of a conflict of interest or if the report is not handled appropriately, you may [escalate the report][escalation] to the [Code of Conduct Team (CoC Team)][CoC Team] by emailing <coc-escalation@lists.openjsf.org> or by contacting any if its members by email.
+    In case of a conflict of interest or if the report is not handled appropriately, you may [escalate the report][escalation] to the [Code of Conduct Team (CoC Team)][CoC Team] by emailing <coc-escalation@lists.openjsf.org> or by contacting any if its members.
-2.  **To report any other incident** (for example: in an OpenJS Foundation project not listed above, in a Collab Space, in the Cross Project Council, or during an event), please email the [Code of Conduct Team (CoC Team)][CoC Team] at <report@lists.openjsf.org> or contact any if its members by email.
+2.  **To report any other incident** (for example: in an OpenJS Foundation project not listed above, in a Collab Space, in the Cross Project Council, or during an event), please email the [Code of Conduct Team (CoC Team)][CoC Team] at <report@lists.openjsf.org> or contact any if its members.

 ### Appeal a decision

 The victim(s) and offender(s) have thirty (30) days to appeal the decision made in response to an incident report if they believe the process was not properly followed.
 Appeals are not suspensive.

-To appeal a decision, please email the [Code of Conduct Team (CoC Team)][CoC Team] at <coc-appeal@lists.openjsf.org> or contact any if its members by email.
-TODO: make sure this email exists.
+To [appeal][] a decision, please email the [Code of Conduct Team (CoC Team)][CoC Team] at <coc-appeal@lists.openjsf.org>.
+TODO: create this address

 ## Code of Conduct Team (CoC Team)

-The Code of Conduct Team (CoC Team) is a foundation-wide team established to manage code of conduct incident reports across the whole foundation (except for [projects who have opted-in][] to manage reports directly), escalation of reports managed by projects, and appeals to decisions made in response to incidents.
+The Code of Conduct Team (CoC Team) is a foundation-wide team established to manage code of conduct incident reports across the whole foundation (except for [projects who have opted-in][opted-in] to manage reports directly), escalation of reports managed by projects, and appeals to decisions made in response to incidents.
 The CoC Team is currently composed of:

-- Robin Ginn (OpenJSF Executive Director) <TODO:email>
+- Robin Ginn (OpenJSF Executive Director) <rginn@linuxfoundation.org>
-- Kylie Wagar-Dirks (OpenJSF Marketing Lead) <TODO:email>
+- Kylie Wagar-Dirks (OpenJSF Marketing Lead) <kwagar@linuxfoundation.org>
-- Joe Sepi (Cross Project Council Chair) <TODO:email>
+- Joe Sepi (Cross Project Council Chair) <sepi@joesepi.com>

-You may contact the CoC Team at <report@lists.openjsf.org> or contact any of its members by email.
+You may contact the CoC Team at <report@lists.openjsf.org> or contact any of its members.

 ## More Info